ipeirotis/scholar_update/README.md

 * The Dockerfile is stored on the [hub.docker.com registry](https://cloud.docker.com/u/ipeirotis/repository/docker/ipeirotis/scholar_update).
 * The web server is running as an f1-micro (free) running on Google Cloud, and pulls the latest Docker image on start, and runs the docker container on the VM automatically.
 * The Travis script runs daily to update the JSON files.
 We add DOCKER_USERNAME and DOCKER_PASSWORD as environmental variables setup on Travis.
+* Once the script completes, it also resets the VM, so that the VM can fetch the latest docker image with the latest JSON files.
 * The Travis script also copies the two JSON files on a Google Bucket, [ipeirotis.json](https://storage.googleapis.com/publications_scholar/ipeirotis.json) and [ipeirotis_pubs.json](https://storage.googleapis.com/publications_scholar/ipeirotis_pubs.json).
 To enable the upload:

   * We follow the [Google instructions](https://cloud.google.com/storage/docs/reference/libraries) to fetch the secrets json file